N2D4/chess/README.md

 # Chess

 A JavaScript chess client written with TypeScript and Angular.
+You can try it [here](https://chess.n2d4.com)!

-Also see my chess engine, [Bobby Trawler](https://github.com/N2D4/bobby-trawler)!
+Also see my chess engine, [Bobby Trawler](https://github.com/N2D4/bobby-trawler)